ALL NEW LOUDNESS COURSE!

 Class 8: Mastering for Loudness

 Whether you are mastering your own work or not, you must understand these essential mastering techniques.
 Processing at this level is very different than on the stereo mix buss and it will help to solidify the mix and meet your loudness target.

 - Mid Band Compression for Loudness

 - Tape Saturation and Exciters

 - Brick Wall Limiting – Reaching Your Loudness Target

 Purchasing the ALL NEW Loudness Course will give you access to all 8 classes.

 After purchase you can access the course materials using the “MPG Courses” navigation tab at the top of the screen and selecting the “Loudness Course”.
-Class 1 will be available starting the evening of July 6.

 Please Note: This course is automatically included in the All Access Membership Level.

 - Go to your Membership Details Page